sparshrestha/tech-in-nepal/README.md

 - [Bottle Technology](https://bottle.com.np/) - A fintech company mostly specializing in the space of Artificial Intelligence, Behavioral Economics and Internet of Things.
 - [Braindigit](https://braindigit.com/) - We develop cloud solutions for small and medium sized company to take their business online to compete in global marketplace.
 - [cloudfactory](https://www.cloudfactory.com/) - Human-powered Data Processing for AI and Automation
+- [CloudTechService](https://cloudtechservice.com/) - CloudTech is a software development company, filled with high-level tech experts determined to create an impact in the digital world.
 - [Cotiviti Nepal](https://www.cotiviti.com.np/) -  Cotiviti Nepal Pvt.
 Ltd.
 - [deerwalk](https://www.deerwalk.com/) - Peak Performing Health Analytics Solutions Built on a Foundation of Data Integrity
 - [ESRTech](https://esrtech.io/) - Technology Based Solutions